Deliver “Delight and Passion” to people

 Every year, 2 million tons of textile waste is disposed of.
 Three-quarters of this is incinerated as garbage.
 The "Colour Recycle System(R)" is based on the concept of "circulating materials by color" and is a new form of recycling for a sustainable society that recycles waste textiles that are difficult to separate by color, regenerating them into attractive materials.
 Together with its material development partner, Colour Recycle Network, colourloop Inc. aims to upcycle waste textiles in a more attractive way for a sustainable society.

-[One-of-a-kind packaging upcycled by Kanro Co., Ltd.]
+[A one-of-a-kind upcycled package / Kanro Co., Ltd.]

 ■ Talk event planning

-Happy Sustainable concept design Meet Up -Vol.3 Sustainable Materials and Circular concept design
+Happy Sustainable concept design Meet Up - Vol. 3: Sustainable Materials and Circular concept design

 Date and time: Tuesday, May 28th

-Time: Doors open at 18:30, event starts at 19:00-20:30, social gathering at 20:30-21:00 (exchanging business cards, etc.)
+Time: Doors open 18:30, Event starts 19:00-20:30, Networking session 20:30-21:00 (exchanging business cards, etc.)

 Organizer: Paper Parade Co., Ltd.